sag333ar/HiveFlutterKit/website/docs/threespeak/video-feed.md

 ![Videos Feed Component Preview](/img/threespeak/firstuploads.png)

-The `ThreeSpeakFeedList` with `feedType: ThreeSpeakFeedType.firstUploads` displays a grid/list of first uploads from the creators of ThreeSpeak platform.
+The `ThreeSpeakVideoFeed` with `feedType: ThreeSpeakVideoFeedType.firstUploads` displays a grid/list of first uploads from the creators of ThreeSpeak platform.

 **Feed Types:**